Driven by infinite enthusiasm

 Well, I have no idea yet!

-handwavey physics
+continue with handwavey physics

-- Start with inculcation-all-of-mechanics
+but start with inculcation-all-of-mechanics

 Linear constructions